-- A. Submit in accordance with Sections 16010 - B. In addition to the requirements of 16010 the contractor shall submit: - 1.
+- A. Submit in accordance with Sections 16010 and 16098. - B. In addition to the requirements of 16010 and 16098, the contractor shall submit: - 1.
 Updated and revised contract documents to record actual locations (as-installed) of all equipment, devices, initiating devices, signaling appliances, and end-of-line devices. - 2.
-Record actual type, size, and routing of cables installed. - 3.
-Record all cable identifications. - 4.
-Drawings required herein are in addition to those required under "OPERATION AND
+Record actual type, size, and routing of cables installed. - Record all cable identifications. - Drawings required herein are in addition to those required under "OPERATION AND MAINTENANCE DATA". - 5.
+All drawings required herein to be on AutoCAD 2007 or higher.

-MAINTENANCE DATA".